Bradbury Mountain State Park - Hiking Trails

 This is a busy trail system, especially on weekends between 9AM-4PM.
 Consider visiting outside of peak periods.
 Use Maine Trail Finder to identify other nearby trails.
 If the parking lot is full when you arrive, please choose another trail.

 One of Maine's five original state parks, Bradbury Mountain has miles of trails offering hikers a wide variety throughout the year, and is only park that offers opportunities for shared use on most trails which include mountain bikes, equestrians, and hikers.
-Most hikers prefer the trails on the west (parking lot) side of Route 9.
-These trails converge at the summit of Bradbury where one can see Casco Bay, the skyline of Portland, and breathe taking colors during fall foliage.
+Most hikers prefer the trails on the west (parking lot) side of ME-9.
+These trails converge at the summit of Bradbury where one can see Casco Bay, the skyline of Portland, and breathtaking colors during fall foliage.

 Terrace Trail: The 0.3 mile Terrace Trail, at the base of the Northern Bluff was cultivated for grapes on still visible terraces that were renowned for miles around in the 1800's.
 In the 1940's, a rope tow pulled skiers to the top of the Northern Bluff for their speedy ascent to the bottom.